special culture

 Photo: Getty Images

-Yes, you can watch the pre-show at home via Pluto TV, but most people only know to switch on the Tonys for the CBS broadcast at 8 p.m.
-Hosted by Julianne Hough and Utkarsh Ambudkar, however, “The Tony Awards: Act One” was a delight, representing a welcome transition from the frenzy of the red carpet to the live show—and giving well-deserved recognition to the creative and design teams behind each production.
-Directors George C. Wolfe and Jack O’Brien also received their Special Tony Awards for Lifetime Achievement in the Theatre during that time, giving two very endearing speeches.
-“Most of the people here tonight were discouraged by their parents, teachers, lovers, financial advisors,” O’Brien joked (but not really) of beginning a career in the theater.
+Certainly, the pre-show can be viewed at home via Pluto TV, yet most individuals only realize to tune into the Tonys for the CBS broadcast at 8 p.m.
+Hosted by Julianne Hough and Utkarsh Ambudkar, “The Tony Awards: Act One” was a joy, serving as a pleasant shift from the chaos of the red carpet to the live event—and providing much-deserved acknowledgment to the creative and design teams behind each show.
+Directors George C. Wolfe and Jack O’Brien also won their Special Tony Awards for Lifetime Achievement in the Theatre at that moment, delivering two particularly charming speeches.
+“Most folks present tonight were dissuaded by their parents, teachers, partners, financial consultants,” O’Brien humorously noted (yet not entirely) about starting a career in theater.
 “But we couldn’t help it, could we?”
-The crowd loved this.
+The audience adored this.

 A view of the audience during The 77th Annual Tony Awards.